 Candidates in the Microbiology and Immunology program at Montana State engage in state-of-the-art research within one of the premier infectious disease research programs in the Northwest.
 Studying alongside leaders in the field, candidates are able to explore research within the environmental sciences or biomedical sciences and are encouraged to develop interdisciplinary ties in their research with additional departments and programs.

-The Department of Microbiology and Immunology has three options for a degree: a Master’s of Science with a professional paper as an option, a Master’s of Science with a thesis as an option, and a Doctorate of Philosophy.
+The Department of Microbiology and Cell Biology has three options for a degree: a Master’s of Science with a professional paper as an option, a Master’s of Science with a thesis as an option, and a Doctorate of Philosophy.

 University of the Yellowstone